 If you are experiencing performance issue, you may be asked by an NVIDIA support agent for an event trace log file.
 Follow the steps below to generate an event trace log file that our software team can view to better understand the cause of this issue.

-7) Open a Command Prompt window with Administrative Privileges by left-clicking over the Windows Start icon on the taskbar -> type "command prompt" to display the launch icon and right-click over the icon as shown below (the Command Prompt icon will look the same under Windows 10 and Windows 8 however the Start screen will appear differently) -> select "Run as administrator"
+1. Open a Command Prompt window with Administrative Privileges by left-clicking over the Windows Start icon on the taskbar -> type "command prompt" to display the launch icon and right-click over the icon as shown below -> select "Run as administrator"

 If you chose a different installation path, navigate to that directory and drill down to the gpuview folder.

-9) To start logging, type the command (the first time you run the command, you may need to repeat the process one time to start recording):
+3. To start logging, type the command (the first time you run the command, you may need to repeat the process one time to start recording).

-10) Keep the Command Prompt window and start the application.
+4. Keep the Command Prompt window and start the application.
 This tool can be started at anytime so if your issue occurs at a predictable rate (eg. every 60 seconds, every 10 minutes), wait until you are close to the period when the issue will occur and then start logging.
 You should not record more than 1 minute of activity because of the size of the log file it will save.
+If you are capturing a difficult to reproduce stutter, after you record a stutter, please wait at least 10 more seconds before you exit the app to stop recording.
 Once you have reproduced the issue, go back to the desktop and type the command "log.cmd" again to stop recording.
-The Command Prompt window show look similar to the screen below:
+The Command Prompt window should look similar to the screen below:

-11) The final GPUView trace file can indeed get very large, very fast, depending on the game.
-If this happens, then instead of running "log.cmd" to start the trace process, try "log.cmd light" (you still use just the plain "log.cmd" to stop the capture).
+5. If you find the the final GPUView trace file size to large to upload to a file sharing site when zipped, you may use the command "log.cmd light" instead to start recording a log (you still use just the plain "log.cmd" to stop the capture).
 We won't get quite as much information in this trace, but more often than not it's still enough to give us a lead.

-12) Open Windows Explorer and navigate to the gpuview folder.
+6. Open Windows Explorer and navigate to the gpuview folder.
 Several new files will be saved to this folder with the extension .etl.
 The only file we require is "Merged.etl".
-All of the other files that end with the extension .etl can be deleted.

 Alternatively you can use the free 3rd party program 7-zip instead.
 You may download this free program from the URL below: